Administration (ADMN) 405

 As part of the weekly topic discussions, students may be asked to conduct individual research by sourcing articles and readings of good quality from legitimate and relevant sources such as scholarly/peer-reviewed journals and business periodicals.

-In the CAPSTONE Simulation environment, student teams will run a company and compete against other teams in a simulated competitive industry.
-Students must devise and implement a strategy by making decisions that impact all the functional business areas.
+In the Capstone simulation, student teams will run a company and compete against other teams in a simulated competitive industry.

 All other learning resources will be available online.